Times-0/Timeline/README.md

 ```

 # Features
-Timeline is almost completed, covering support for all features present in native CP and any classical CPPS.
+Timeline is almost complete, covering support for all features present in native CP and any classical CPPS.
 Below is an adaptive list breifing such features:
 - Login
 - Inventory
 - Purchasing